Return to Content

 Location: Kingston Hill Campus, Kingston University, Kingston Upon Thames, KT2 7LB

-Emily is a senior lecturer in clinical skills and simulated learning, and has a clinical background in various acute areas within the NHS.
+Emily joined the Faculty at the end of 2014 as a Senior Lecturer in Clinical Skills and Simulated Learning.
+Emily has a clinical background in various acute areas within the NHS.

 Interprofessional education; skills acquisition; clinical communication; nurse education.